LieutenantCrunch/mudae-ranker/README.md

 8. The ranking pop up will show you two characters.
 Click on the one that you prefer.
    - Note that you can also click the "Skip" button for a character, this will remove the character from the ranking process and throw them at the end of the list.
 If you want to bring them back, you will have to stop ranking and turn skip back off for them (see **Character Card**)
    - To stop ranking midway, simply click the ❎ in the popup.
 The **Resume Ranking** button will enable, allowing you to pick back up from where you left off (see **Important Notes** below).
-9. After you have ranked all characters, the popup will go away and your harem should now be sorted based on your preferences.
+9. After you have ranked all characters, the popup will go away and your collection should now be sorted based on your preferences.
    - It's highly recommended that you click **Export All Characters** at this point so you can import them in the same order they're in now that you've sorted them.
-10. Now you can click **Generate Sort Commands** and the list of commands you need to run to sort your harem on Discord will be shown.
+10. Now you can click **Generate Sort Commands** and the list of commands you need to run to sort your collection on Discord will be shown.

 ## Character Card
 Full character cards have the following information and controls: